Canadian National Railway

-The Canadian National Railway Company (Note: Section 14 of the CN Commercialization Act allows the company to be reincorporated under the Canada Business Corporations Act under the name "Canadian National Railway Company" and its French equivalent (i.e. without adding words such as "Incorporated", "Limited" or abbreviations or French equivalents)) (Compagnie des chemins de fer nationaux du Canada) is a Canadian Class I freight railway headquartered in Montreal, Quebec, which serves Canada and the Midwestern and Southern United States.
+The Canadian National Railway Company (Compagnie des chemins de fer nationaux du Canada) is a Canadian Class I freight railway headquartered in Montreal, Quebec, which serves Canada and the Midwestern and Southern United States.
 It is one of Canada's two main freight rail companies, along with Canadian Pacific Kansas City.

 CN is Canada's largest railway, in terms of both revenue and the physical size of its rail network, spanning Canada from the Atlantic coast in Nova Scotia to the Pacific coast in British Columbia across approximately 20,000 rtmi of track.
 In the late 20th century, CN gained extensive capacity in the United States by taking over such railroads as the Illinois Central.

 CN is a public company with 24,671 employees and, as of July 2024, a market cap of approximately US$75 billion.
 CN was government-owned, as a Canadian Crown corporation, from its founding in 1919 until being privatized in 1995.
-As of 2019, Bill Gates was the largest single shareholder of CN stock, owning a 14.2% interest through Cascade Investment and his own Gates Foundation.
+Today as a publicly held entity the company counts philanthropist Bill Gates as one of its largest shareholders.

 History

-Designer Allan Fleming and CN director of communications Charles Harris at the launch of the CN logo at Montreal in 1960.
-Fleming's logo has since become an icon of graphic design.
+A 1954 logo of Canadian National, featuring the railway's name in a black box, surrounded by a red maple leaf.

 The Canadian National Railways (CNR) was incorporated on June 6, 1919, comprising several railways that had become bankrupt and fallen into Government of Canada hands, along with some railways already owned by the government.
 Primarily a freight railway, CN also operated passenger services until 1978, when they were assumed by Via Rail.
 The only passenger services run by CN after 1978 were several mixed trains (freight and passenger) in Newfoundland, and several commuter trains both on CN's electrified routes and towards the South Shore in the Montreal area (the latter lasted without any public subsidy until 1986).
-The Newfoundland mixed trains lasted until 1988, while the Montreal commuter trains are now operated by Montreal's EXO.
+The Newfoundland mixed trains lasted until 1988, while the Montreal commuter trains are now operated by Montreal's Exo.